-{\it RPM-based Read-out Protocols --} A read-out protocol that can detect $\varepsilon_{\rm max}$ without a knowledge of the FWD sense of driving.
+{\it Two-Cycle Read-out Protocols --} The read-out procedure introduced so far requires prior knowledge of the sense of driving.
 In the following, we take advantage of the emergent reversibility of the trained samples to propose a two-cycle read-out protocol that does not require such information.
 The sequence of plastic events during training induces a statistical hardening so that, within the range of stresses explored by the system, the material gets increasingly harder and therefore exhibits more and more pseudo-elastic behavior~\cite{BVR-PRL02,TPVR-Meso12,Patinet-Bauschinger-PRL20,kumar2022}.
-This evolution comes with the development of a quasi {\em return-point memory} (RPM) behavior \footnote{RPM is a property of magnets with ferromagnetic spin interactions and elastic manifolds driven through random disorder \cite{middleton1992asymptotic}, where the stress distribution upon triggering an instability is systematically destabilizing.
-Owing to the anisotropic nature of stress distribution in sheared amorphous solids, localized yielding events can destabilize and destabilize other parts of the sample.
+This evolution comes with the development of a quasi {\em return-point-memory} (RPM) behavior \footnote{RPM is a property of magnets with ferromagnetic spin interactions and elastic manifolds driven through random disorder, where the stress distribution upon triggering an instability is systematically destabilizing~\cite{middleton1992asymptotic}.
+Owing to the anisotropic nature of stress distribution in sheared amorphous solids, localized yielding events can stabilize or destabilize other parts of the sample.
 Hence, RPM is not expected to hold a priori in such systems.
 Nevertheless, recent work on driven disordered systems has demonstrated experimentally as well as numerically that these systems can exhibit near-perfect RPM \cite{keim2018return, mungan2019networks, shohat2022,shohat2023dissipation, kumar2024}. }, and characterizes the ability of a system to return to a state at which the direction of driving has been reverted~\cite{sethna1993hysteresis, munganterzi2018,terzi2020state}.